-;

 Before the COVID pandemic, the social agents from the SSA were obliged to visit the household twice.
 First visit meant for the completion of the application form and checking the actual condition of the household.
 Second visit meant for the final consent of the family confirming that the family wants to become the beneficiary of the TSA program.
 Overall, the process (i.e. from the application till the assignment of the benefit) was taking 3 months, while after the process simplification it is now taking only 2 months.

 Only IDs of all members of the household are required.